 As SNHA begins the design process for the Mifflin site, already 90% of the acreage is committed to preserved open space, and the experience of developing the Zimmerman Center provides a model.
-Energy conservation, solar and/or geothermal energy generation, and many other techniques for a sustainable, eco-friendly site are under consideration.
+Energy conservation, solar and/or geothermal energy generation, and many other techniques for a sustainable, eco-friendly site are under consideration. through a major networking and shared learning opportunity, and to plan region-wide initiatives to reach the general public.

+1.8.
+SNHA's Priorities

-close look at the needs of the entirety of the National Heritage Area.
+SNHA has gained much experience in the planning, protection, and development of the river corridor's natural and recreational resources - a role to be continued and expanded as needed across the two counties.
+The process of creating this Management Plan has enabled a close look at the needs of the entirety of the National Heritage Area.
 Priorities identified in this plan are:

-- Continuing SNHA's leadership role providing high-quality visitor experiences in the Susquehanna River corridor. - Supporting the development of interpretive programs and sites across the region; - Preserving and celebrating the region's remarkable historic and cultural resources; - Coordinating the planning, public access, and interpretation associated with the Susquehanna River and its multiple designations; - Spearheading the development of a robust, heritage-area-wide information system to build the region's identity and accessibility, focusing on digital wayfinding and outdoor interpretation at sites and communities. - Building SNHA's own capabilities as a leadership organization to expand its roles and outreach to support all of the foregoing points.
+• Continuing SNHA's leadership role providing high-quality visitor experiences in the Susquehanna River corridor.

+• Supporting the development of interpretive programs and sites across the region;

+• Preserving and celebrating the region's remarkable historic and cultural resources;

+• Coordinating the planning, public access, and interpretation associated with the Susquehanna River and its multiple designations;

+• Spearheading the development of a robust, heritage-area-wide information system to build the region's identity and accessibility, focusing on digital wayfinding and outdoor interpretation at sites and communities.

+• Building SNHA's own capabilities as a leadership organization to expand its roles and outreach to support all of the foregoing points.